cjrh/aiomsg/README.rst

 this is the one that our workers will be making their ``connect()`` calls to.
 Hopefully it's clear in the code that work is being received from ``sock1`` and being sent onto ``sock2``.
-This is pretty much a feature complete proxy service, and will only minor additions for error-handling can be used for real work.
+This is pretty much a feature complete proxy service, and with only minor additions for error-handling can be used for real work.

 For completeness, here are the downstream workers: